 Resurrect inactive clients and “no-go” proposals.

 Check in with clients who have not purchased from you in a while.
 Situations change and projects come off hold.
 Be top of mind so you will be there to collect when the money is on the table!
 Have any of your prospects said “yes” to your competitor instead of you?
 Are you sure they’re convinced they made good decisions?
 Those sales can still be yours…but only if you stay in touch!

 Mark your calendar!

-Make calls after 2pm the Wednesday before Thanksgiving to reach those “hard-to-reach” decision-makers without their assistants answering the phone.
-Office staff usually goes home at 2pm, leaving your decision-maker at the desk, relaxed and ready for your call!
-Were you thinking of leaving early that day?
+Make calls after 2pm the Wednesday before Thanksgiving to reach those “hard-to-reach” decision makers without their assistants answering the phone.
+Office staff typically signs off at 2pm, leaving your decision maker relaxed and ready for your call!
+Were you thinking of shutting down early that day?
 So is your competition.
 Don’t miss this valuable opportunity!